Category Archives: Francis de Sales

 -St. Francis de Sales

-“Anxiety is the soul’s greatest enemy, sin only excepted.” -St Frances de Sales, Introduction to the Devout Life
+“Anxiety is the soul’s greatest enemy, sin only excepted.” -St Frances de Sales, An Introduction to the Devout Life

 “Although we may be able to do but little, the enemy nevertheless stands more in awe of those whom he knows can fast.”